Fighting for Greater Protection for our Chalk Streams

 The Angling Trust continues to campaign to keep the government to its word.

-In 2020 the Angling Trust supported the publication of Chalk-Streams First [add link to the report], a report setting out “Permanent and Sustainable Solution to the Chilterns Chalk-Streams Crisis”.
+In 2020 the Angling Trust supported the publication of Chalk-Streams First, a report setting out “Permanent and Sustainable Solution to the Chilterns Chalk-Streams Crisis”.

 Chalk-Streams First puts forward a radical idea for the “re-naturalising” of flows in the

 Chilterns chalk-streams.
 It is based on the principle of allowing the chalk-streams first use of water that is currently abstracted directly from the chalk aquifer.

 The Chilterns chalk-streams are internationally rare riverine eco-systems that should be the jewel in the Chilterns’ crown (most of the world’s chalk-streams are English and those in the Chilterns have been – historically – amongst the most celebrated).
 However, since the mid-20th century abstraction of water from the Chilterns aquifer has greatly reduced their natural flows, causing the “Chilterns Chalk-Stream Crisis”: chronic, unnaturally low-flows and unnaturally extended dry periods.

 This report is seen as a major contribution to the development of a plan to manage water resources in the south east and has led to water companies and the government taking the threat to our chalk streams a lot more seriously.

 There is a long way to go before our chalk streams get the protection they need, and we see once famous fishing rivers returned to their historic glory.
 The Angling Trust will keep fighting for chalk streams.